Features on mercy.net and MyMercy, including online scheduling, require scheduled downtime June 25 - July 1. Learn more.

 Blockages can occur in the small or large intestines, creating painful and serious symptoms.
-Learn more about bowel obstructions and how Mercy gastroenterologists treat them.
+Learn the answers to frequently asked questions about bowel obstructions and how Mercy gastroenterologists treat them.

 A bowel obstruction is a blockage in the intestines that keeps food and fluid from passing through normally.
 The blockages can be full or partial.
 And if enough food, fluid and gas build up behind the obstruction, your intestine can rupture, causing a life-threatening situation.